 Another way to dilute nitrites is to add salt.
 All you need is ordinary kosher salt, around 10 pounds per 1,000 gallons.
-You must keep your salt levels around 1 percent; use a salt meter or a specially-designed kit.
-Don't use salt when, for some reason, other medications are added to the water.
+You must keep salt levels to around 1 percent, so use a salt meter or a specially-designed kit.
+Don't use salt when other medications are already added to the water.

 Watch for Low Oxygen

-6. Ways to Add Oxygen to a Pond
+6. How to Add Oxygen to a Pond

-- A garden hose equipped with a mist nozzle can continuously spray water over the edge; oxygen from the air enter the pond that way (don't worry about dechlorinating the hose water if you're already doing dechlorinated 30 percent water changes)
+- A garden hose equipped with a mist nozzle can continuously spray water over the edge, allowing oxygen from the air to enter the pond that way (don't worry about dechlorinating the hose water if you're already doing dechlorinated 30 percent water changes).

 7. Portable Battery